Through the years, I’ve dealt with many Realtors. Most are competent. Most did a good job. But one of them stands out from the crowd in my mind.

 4. Reward their referrals to you.
 Don’t take those referrals for granted.
 This is a great time to send a USEFUL gift with your company name on it — such as a mug imprinted with your company name and filled with an assortment of beverages or candies.
 If you receive a lot of referrals, Maple Ridge Farms has some wonderful candy and cookie gifts that can be imprinted with your company name.

 5. Remember to say Thank You all Year.
 Don’t wait until the holidays.
 You’ll really be remembered if you send them a small gift occasionally throughout the year.
 Everyone loves cookies.
 Check out our cookie gifts which can be personalized just for your business.
-Or for something really unique, a giant fortune cookie with your custom fortune is a memorable gift.

 6. Send Congratulations.
 If a client or prospect is promoted, gets a new job, or even gets married or has a new baby, send them congratulations.
 It can be as inexpensive as a card or a congratulations gift basket or cookie gift.